A Guide to Suitability for Laser Eye Surgery – Part 1

 - Sjögren’s syndrome—these patients suffer from an auto-immune based dry mouth and dry eyes.
 LASIK or PRK/LASEK treatment will exacerbate their symptoms.

 - Fuch’s endothelial dystrophy—this condition affects the cell layer on the inside surface of the cornea, which is necessary to keep the cornea clear.
 In Fuch’s dystrophy, the number of cells is reduced.
 While laser treatment has been shown to not affect the number of cells, the LASIK flap may not adhere as well during the healing phase.
 PRK remains a possible treatment for such patients.

 - Unstable refractive error—the prescription must be fairly stable before treatment is considered.
 A change of more than 0.50 D equivalent in 12 months or less is deemed unstable.

-- Visually significant cataract—in cases where there is a significant lens opacity indicating the development of a cataract (a whitening of the lens inside the eye), it is in the patient’s best interest that this be treated first with cataract surgery.
-Further refractive surgery afterwards may or may not be necessary.
+- Visually significant cataract—in cases where there is a significant lens opacity indicating the development of a cataract (a whitening of the lens inside the eye), it is in the patient’s best interest that this is treated first with cataract surgery.
+Further refractive surgery afterward may or may not be necessary.
 Modern premium lens implants can be used to correct both distance and reading vision.
 Some patients over the age of 55 may opt for a refractive lens exchange (RLE) as a way to correct vision, instead of laser eye surgery.